s-a/iron-node/docs/NATIVE-MODULES.md

 }
 ```

-However it depends on the Node.js module if you can manage different native versions at the same time.
+However, normaly it depends on the Node.js module if you can manage different native versions at the same time.
 ***Feel free to [submit an issue](https://github.com/s-a/iron-node/issues) if you are affected by such a problem.*** or contact the third party module author directly and reference to this document.
 Maybe the authors are willing to implement such a logic into their modules.
 To make those things easier I wrote [Node Module Path](https://github.com/s-a/nmp).

+To make a long story short...

+## Compile all native modules in Node.js project
+I implemented both [```electron-recompile```](https://github.com/s-a/electron-recompile) and [```Node Module Path```](https://github.com/s-a/nmp) to realise a "re-compile" feature.
+By ```calling iron-node --compile[=your-node-project-path]``` you can recompile all native modules in the ```node_modules``` subfolder or the current workking directory against the current installed iron-node v8 version.

+## noconflict
+To be shure modules will load the correct native module binaries I have overwritten the method ```require```.
+To deactivate this behavior run ```iron-node --noconflict``` with noconflict parameter.